We have bid adieu to a well-loved and dedicated colleague in April as he retires after 25 years’ service.

-“He took huge pride in the job and his hard work and humour will, I have no doubt, be missed throughout the Trust.
-He was someone who cared deeply about supporting his staff and giving them the opportunity to progress their own careers.”
+“He took huge pride in the job and his hard work and humour will be missed throughout the Trust.
+Steve was someone who cared deeply about supporting his staff and giving them the opportunity to progress their own careers.”

 “Huge congratulations from myself and colleagues on your retirement and all the best for the next chapter.”

-Julie Gillon, chief executive for the Trust also attended the retirement celebrations and praised Steve for the legacy he was leaving behind: “I’ve had the pleasure and privilege of working alongside Steve for many years.
+Chief executive Julie Gillon also attended the retirement celebrations and praised Steve for the legacy he was leaving behind.
+She said: “I’ve had the pleasure and privilege of working alongside Steve for many years.
 I believe he is a credit to the allied health profession – sharing his wealth of knowledge and experience with the organisation for many years.”

-Reflecting upon Steve’s management style, Julie mentioned his skill in managing staff’s pastoral care “you not only worked hard to know your team professionally, but wanted to know the person behind the job, ensuring you could look after and support their career development.
+Julie reflected upon Steve’s management style, highlighting his skill in managing staff’s pastoral care.
+She continued: “You not only worked hard to know your team professionally, but wanted to know the person behind the job, ensuring you could look after and support their career development.